rhx1138/sd-church-site/README.md

 # sd-church-site
-A site developed for a client
+A bootstrap site developed for a client